 The Commission directs NYSERDA to include in its Implementation Plan "how it would procure and account for the additional attributes and benefits of LDES."
-NYSERDA proposes to apply the same non-price evaluation categories to 8+ hour duration projects, but in consultation with DPS Staff would consider modified or new criteria in evaluating project maturity and viability and electricity system value.
+32 NYSERDA shall apply the same nonprice evaluation categories to 8+ hour duration projects, but in consultation with DPS Staff may consider modified or new criteria in evaluating project maturity and viability and electricity system value.